 One of the last conversations I had with my Dad was about how he didn't know how to do anything other than work.
 He didn't know what he "liked" to do.
-When left with open spaces of time he felt overwhelmed, and I understand that feeling.
-The only difference for me is that I will fill that space with painting.
+When he was had open spaces of time he felt overwhelmed, and I understand that feeling.
+The only difference for me is that I fill that space with painting.

 I use painting to process my emotions.
 To grieve, to rage, to recoil...to begin anew.